rlucas585/mod1/README.md

 ![mod1 screenshot](images/water_level_example.png)

 The aim of this project was to render a 3-dimensional surface, and simulate the effect of water being introduced to the environment.
+Full instructions for the project can be seen [here](Mod1_Instructions.pdf).

 ### Built With